bhardwajaditya029/diabetes-prediction-/README.md

 ## 👨‍💻 Author

-Divyash Saxena
+Made by :
+Aditya Bhardwaj

-🎓 B.Tech CSE (AI & ML), JSS Academy of Technical Education, Noida
+🎓 B.Tech IT , JSS Academy of Technical Education, Noida

 💻 Passionate about AI, Machine Learning, and Web Development